charlielee/boats-animator/docs/interface/main-window.md

 ![Sidebar](../img/sidebar.png)

-The sidebar contains options that are generally not changed very often during animating.
+The sidebar contains options that are not changed very often during animating.

 ### Capture